 The India venture of AirAsia has fueled a fare war in the country’s already bleeding aviation sector, raising fears of increasing financial distress and probable exit of a few cash-strapped airlines.
 AirAsia India started its operations on June 12, with an alluring promotional fare of 990 rupees ($17) for flights between high-tech hub Bengaluru and the popular coastal resort of Goa, tickets for which were sold off in minutes.
 The normal rate for a return ticket in this sector is around ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "AirAsia India Triggers Fare War, Others Could Exit".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "AirAsia India Triggers Fare War, Others Could Exit".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.